kericson-utmartin-csci222/Fa21-HW00/README.md

 Most of the commands we'll be using this semester will start with either C- or M-, this stands for the Control and Meta keys, respectively.
 For example, ``C-x`` means to hold the control key, and then tap 'x'.
 On most standard keyboards, the 'Alt' key is mapped to Meta (you can override this behavior if wanted/needed, but we're not going to cover that here)

 #### Running emacs ####
-In this class, we'll be primarily running emacs in the terminal:
+In this class, we'll be primarily running emacs in the terminal!
+To get started, open up emacs with no file argument:
 ```console
 emacs -nw
 ```
 the ``-nw`` is what will force emacs to open in the terminal, as opposed to popping up a new window.
 This is useful when running emacs remotely!

+You have just opened up a scratch area, you'll want to exit out now with C-x C-c

 #### Some very common commands (as in, you'll see/use all the time) ####
 - C-x C-s - save